-You don’t need to travel far to see some wildlife.
+You don’t need to go very far to see wildlife.
 The next time you head out into nature, stack the odds in your favour and follow these tricks for some memorable encounters without disturbing wild animals in their natural habitat.

 1. Stay quiet